 The supposed trick most of these ads tout is a simple refinance.
 And they’re offered at just about any bank, credit union, or lender you’ll come across.

 You don’t have to ask around about them, or know someone on the inside to get one.
 They’re readily available as long as you qualify.

 While a refinance could save you tons of money, even hundreds of thousands of dollars depending on the situation, it’s not a trick.

-It’s just a financial move to reduce your interest rate or shorten your loan term so you’ll pay less interest.
+It’s just a conventional financial tool to reduce your interest rate or shorten your loan term so you’ll pay less interest.
 It can be a great move and one that changes your life, but it’s still not artifice or a clever ploy.

 A refinance isn’t a scheme nor is it intended to deceive or outwit.
 It’s just an option you have as a homeowner to take advantage of the dynamic interest rate environment.

-The other common “trick” has to do with biweekly mortgage payments.
+The other common “trick” I’ve come across has to do with biweekly mortgage payments.
 Again, not a trick, just another option to pay the mortgage a little bit faster while reducing your interest expense.

 Why Call It a Mortgage Trick Then?